hackclub/the-hacker-zephyr/README.md

 Launching the Hacker Zephyr began with this [cryptic video](https://twitter.com/hackclub/status/1396881237113966594) that we tweeted on the 24th of May.
 We'd follow this tweet up with a collection of more [cryptic tweets](assets/teasers.md), Tom Preston-Warner even created a [few of his own](assets/teasers.md#toms)!

 The goal of this cryptic tweeting was to build up excitement for a mysterious community meeting we'd be hosting on the Saturday the 29th of May.
 We announced this on Wednesday the 26th of May.
-Accompanying the announcement was a ticketing system, Hack Clubbers could react to the Slack announcement with the :admission_tickets: emoji and would be sent there very own digital ticket to the meeting.
+Accompanying the announcement was a ticketing system, Hack Clubbers could react to the Slack announcement with the 🎟 emoji and would be sent there very own digital ticket to the meeting.
 These were a massive hit, they're likely what caused this Slack announcement to get 400+ reaction which at the time of writing is a Hack Club record.
-This system was built using Next.js & it's API routes, to generate each image we used headless Chromium to render an HTML page and take a screenshot of the result which then would be cached.

 Building excitement for the meeting was one thing, we also needed to pull off a great meeting that would convey how excited we all were.
+We planned to start with some old videos of trains with "American" music, then transition to a short introduction statement which would be followed by our main trailer video.
+Zach & Tom would both then both talk about the trip and it's goals, once they were finished we opened the floor for questions from hackers.
+You can watch the full call here.

+Now the secret was out we launched our website (code) with all the information, a parent's guide to the Zephyr and a registration of interest form.
+Being on a train, we were constrained by the capacity of the train so we could only select a group of those who registered interest.
+During that process we would ourselves different questions each day such as: "Who are some awesome new club leaders who will get a ton out of this?" and "Who are some people who have been deep into Hack Club for a long time and will both get a lot out of this, but will also give a lot to other people on board?".

+Those invited were called to receive the news and would then receive an email with more details and a more detailed guide.
+This made the process feel really personal.
+They'd have seven days for both them and their parents to sign a Memorandum of Understanding to confirm their participation.

+Following this we'd invite them to a private channel, coordinate with them on travel arrangements, have them or their parents sign a liability release waiver and for those under-18 have their parents sign the "Freedom Waiver".
+After all this and packing, they were ready to enter the Hackerland in Vermont.

 ### ZephyrNET & the Hackathon